 Shade is very limited in the park, so please come prepared for being in the sun.
 Drinking water is provided, with containers and cups located throughout the park.
 Avoid dehydration!
 Crawford Bay has a safe, sandy beach only 1 km away.
 All that sunny stuff being said, do come prepared for all kinds of weather; July is usually very pleasant, but it has been known to rain occasionally!

-A First Aid attendant is on hand for the duration of the festival and is located in the corner of the park near the craft booths.
+A First Aid attendant is on hand for the duration of the festival and is located behind the pavilion/kids crafts zone.

 If you have lost someone or something, please go to the gate, on the west side of the park by the parking area.
 All found items should be taken there.

-On Saturday night the music is scheduled to end at 12:30 am, but could well run a bit late.
+On Saturday night the music is scheduled to end shortly after 1:00 am but could well run a bit late.
 The last ferry is at 10:20 p.m., On Sunday night the last ferry also leaves at 10:20 pm.

 If you can, we urge you to consider spending the night in our modest campground or at one of the local accommodations.
 If you must get back to the Western side, the other option to catching the last ferry is to drive over the Kootenay Pass via Creston.
 If you decide to do this, make sure you have enough gas.
 The 7-Eleven in Creston (open 24 hrs) is the only place open after 8 p.m., and is 80 km away.